-After graduating Sarah recorded with Anthony Coleman on his latest album "You" and performed with his ensembles at The Stone and Roulette in New York.
-In 2015, Sarah toured in Sweden with Amy Bormet’s "Ephemera" as a part of Sweden's first women in jazz festival.
+After graduating, Sarah recorded with Anthony Coleman on his latest album "You" and performed with his ensembles at The Stone and Roulette in New York City.
+Also in 2015, Sarah toured in Sweden with Amy K Bormet’s "Ephemera" as a part of Sweden's first women in jazz festival.
 Sarah toured with her own improvising trio, "Lead Bubbles" in 2016, playing in Toronto and Montreal.
 She currently serves as adjunct faculty at Towson University where she teaches private saxophone lessons as well as jazz ensembles.
 She performs solo and in various spontaneous configurations in Baltimore, Washington DC, New York City, Chicago, and other localities.
 In March of 2018 she release her first album Coy Fish, an avant-garde free improvisation album colored by free jazz.

-During her time as a musician Sarah has had the great fortune of sharing the stage with superb improvisors and composers such as: Lee Konitz, Ted Brown, Mary Halvorson, Fay Victor, Allison Miller, Joe Morris, William Parker, Hamid Drake, Daniel Carter, Michael Formanek, Matt Wilson, Dan Tepfer, George Garzone, Anthony Coleman, Ben Schwendener, Freddie Redd, and Teddy Charles.
-She performs locally at DC/Baltimore venues on a semi-regular basis, including Rhizome, Mobtown Ballroom, Red Room, An Die Musik, Twins Jazz, Sotto, Goethe Institute, Kogod Courtyard at the National Portrait Gallery, The Hill Center, and the Glen Echo Spanish Ballroom.
+During her time as a musician Sarah has had the great fortune of sharing the stage with superb improvisors and composers including Lee Konitz, Ted Brown, Mary Halvorson, Fay Victor, Allison Miller, Joe Morris, William Parker, Hamid Drake, Daniel Carter, Michael Formanek, Matt Wilson, Dan Tepfer, George Garzone, Anthony Coleman, Ben Schwendener, Freddie Redd, and Teddy Charles.
+She performs locally at DC/Baltimore venues on a semi-regular basis, including Rhizome, The Red Room, An Die Musik, Twins Jazz, The Goethe Institute, Kogod Courtyard at The National Portrait Gallery, The Hill Center, The Kennedy Center, and The Baltimore Museum of Art.